Dr. Christina Hazard

 +33 (0) 472 18 60 91

 Our research is dedicated to exploring the diversity and distribution of soil microorganisms in natural and anthropized ecosystems, the factors influencing their communities and activities, and the impact of their interactions on ecosystem functions.
 Our research has a particular focus on mycorrhizal fungi, which form symbioses with the majority of plants, are found in most terrestrial habitats, and provide several ecosystem services.
 Another axis of our research pertains to soil viruses, which are abundant, diverse and dynamic in soils, yet we are only beginning to understand their impact on microbial communities and the consequences of this on ecosystem functions.
+Thirdly, our work delves into the ecology of soil microorganisms that are involved in the nitrogen cycle, and with the aim to mitigate nitrogen pollution from the environment.
 We use field surveys & experiments, and greenhouse and controlled laboratory experiments implementing multiple techniques such as amplicon sequencing, meta-omics, culturing, and stable isotope and greenhouse gas analyses.

 Current Research Projects